 - 18.1 Where a representation is made to the council, the council will consider whether it is valid.
-In determining whether a representation is valid the council will first consider if the complaint made is irrelevant, vexatious, frivolous or repetitious. - 18.2 Where an interested party (such as a local resident, business or their representative) has made: - a.
-Valid representations about licensed premises; or - b.
-A valid application for a licence to be reviewed then the council may initially arrange a mediation meeting to address, clarify and try to resolve the issues of concern. - 18.3 This process will not override the right of any interested party to ask that the council consider their valid representations, or for any licence holder to decline to participate in a mediation meeting. - 18.4 At any stage, following the grant of a premises licence, a responsible authority, such as the police or the fire authority, or an interested party, such as a resident living in the vicinity of the premises, may ask the council to review the licence because of a matter arising at the premises in connection with any of the four licensing objectives. - 18.5 The council will review a licence where it is alleged that the licensing objectives are being breached and there is evidence to show this.
-The council will regard applications for the review of any premises licence, particularly seriously, where they involve evidence of: - Use of licensed premises for the sale and distribution of drugs and the laundering of the proceeds of drugs crimes; - Use of licensed premises for the sale and distribution of illegal firearms; - Evasion of copyright in respect of pirated or unlicensed films and music; - Underage purchase and consumption of alcohol; - Use of licensed premises for prostitution or the sale of unlawful pornography; - Serious risks to children; - Use of licensed premises for unlawful gaming and gambling; - Use of licensed premises as a base for organised criminal activity; - Use of licensed premises for the organisation of racist, homophobic, sexual abuse, attacks or any discriminatory behaviour; - Use of licensed premises for the sale of smuggled tobacco or goods; - The use of licensed premises for the sale of stolen goods; - Incidents of disorder: - Instances of public nuisance where there have been disregard to warnings; - Serious risks to public safety which the management is unable or unwilling to correct; - Frequently operating outside permitted hours.
+In determining whether a representation is valid the council will first consider if the complaint made is irrelevant, vexatious, frivolous or repetitious. - 18.2 Where an interested party (such as a local resident, business or their representative) has made: - a) valid representations about licensed premises; or - b) a valid application for a licence to be reviewed then the council may initially arrange a mediation meeting to address, clarify and try to resolve the issues of concern. - 18.3 This process will not override the right of any interested party to ask that the council consider their valid representations, or for any licence holder to decline to participate in a mediation meeting. - 18.4 At any stage, following the grant of a premises licence, a responsible authority, such as the police or the fire authority, or an interested party, such as a resident living in the vicinity of the premises, may ask the council to review the licence because of a matter arising at the

+- premises in connection with any of the four licensing objectives. - where it is alleged that the licensing objectives are being breached and there is evidence to show this.
+The council will regard applications for the review of any premises licence, particularly seriously, where they involve evidence of: - use of licensed premises for the sale and distribution of drugs and the laundering of the proceeds of drugs crimes; - use of licensed premises for the sale and distribution of illegal firearms; - evasion of copyright in respect of pirated or unlicensed films and music; - underage purchase and consumption of alcohol; - use of licensed premises for prostitution or the sale of unlawful pornography; - serious risks to children; - use of licensed premises for unlawful gaming and gambling; - use of licensed premises as a base for organised criminal activity; - use of licensed premises for the organisation of racist, homophobic, sexual abuse, attacks or any discriminatory behaviour;

-- 18.6 Where the council considers that action under its statutory powers is necessary it may seek to Issue a warning, simple caution, prosecute or bring a licence before the committee to: - Modify the conditions of the premises licence; - Exclude a licensable activity from the scope of the licence; - Remove the designated premises supervisor; - Suspend the licence for up to three months; - Revoke the licence. - 18.7 Interested parties (including residents) aggrieved by decisions of the council are entitled to appeal to the magistrates court.
+- use of licensed premises for the sale of smuggled tobacco or goods; - the use of licensed premises for the sale of stolen goods; - incidents of disorder; - instances of public nuisance where there have been disregard to warnings; - serious risks to public safety which the management is unable or unwilling to correct; or - frequently operating outside permitted hours. - 18.6 Where the council considers that action under its statutory powers is necessary it may seek to Issue a warning, simple caution, prosecute or bring a licence before the committee to: - modify the conditions of the premises licence; - exclude a licensable activity from the scope of the licence; - remove the designated premises supervisor; - suspend the licence for up to three months; or - revoke the licence. - 18.7 Interested parties (including residents) aggrieved by decisions of the council are entitled to appeal to the magistrates court.